vitaly-t/assert-options/README.md

 but only when the latter is not `undefined`.

-* When `options` is not `null`/`undefined`, it is expected to be of type `object`, or else [TypeError] is thrown: `Invalid "options" parameter.`
+* When `options` is not `null`/`undefined`, it is expected to be of type `object`, or else [TypeError] is thrown: `Invalid "options" parameter: value`.

-* Parameter `defaults` must always be passed in, either as a non-null object or an array of strings, or else [TypeError] is thrown: `Invalid "defaults" parameter.`
+* Parameter `defaults` must always be passed in, either as a non-null object or an array of strings, or else [TypeError] is thrown: `Invalid "defaults" parameter: value`.

 [TypeError]:https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError